Born: 1940 in Harare, Zimbabwe

 Apart from my family, however, there have always been two main constants in my life – my Christian faith, and the Desire to write!

-Regarding my faith, my reading and broad exposure to ideas have kindled a passion to try and reconcile inherited concepts concerning Creation, the origin of life-and-matter as related in the Bible, with Knowledge of Nature which have become evident through enhanced insights gained from scientific research and discovery.
+Regarding my faith, my reading and the resulting broad exposure to ideas have kindled a passion to try and reconcile inherited concepts concerning Creation, the origin of life-and-matter as related in the Bible, with Knowledge of Nature which have become evident through enhanced insights gained from scientific research and discovery.

 Surely It must be self-evident that the Word of God, as revealed in the Bible, and His Creation as perceived in Nature should not, and in fact cannot contradict each other?
 If they appear to do so, then obviously our interpretation of either one or the other (or even both) is flawed.